List of Reddit April Fools' Day events: Second (2021)

 For April Fools' Day 2021, Reddit released r/second, in which users have to guess the second most popular option out of a group of three options.
 The event ended after 2000 one-minute rounds, with the final round lasting one hour.

 Place II (2022)

 For April Fools' Day 2022, Reddit once again featured r/place, similar to the event featured in 2017.
 The subreddit featured a 1000 x 1000 pixel collaborative canvas which users could edit the color of a single pixel every five minutes.
 However moderators could edit any color at anytime.
 The event began on April 1, 2022, at 1:00 PM GMT, and would be live for 87 hours.
 On the second day of r/place, the canvas was expanded from 1000 x 1000 to 2000 x 1000, allowing for more artwork.
 On the third day of r/place, the canvas was once again expanded from 2000 x 1000 to 2000 x 2000.
 Before the event ended, users were only allowed to place white pixels, reverting the canvas back to its original state.

+Field (2025)

+For April Fools' Day 2025, reddit created r/field where 4 teams (Sunshine, Flamingo, Lasagna and Juicebox) competed on a grid to claim the most squares for their teams.
+Players could get "banned" playing which redirected them to other subsequent levels.
+The event ended with Sunshine team as the winner.